 Collaborations with partners, such as community foundations and other grantmaking organizations, target support to specific geographic areas with significant community needs.
 Generally, the funding collaborations are administered by the partner organizations, including Request for Proposals processes.

-Over the years, successful funding collaborations have included many trusted and valued organizations, including the Athens Foundation, The Columbus Foundation, Columbus Medical Association Foundation, Sisters Health Foundation, HealthPath Foundation of Ohio, Foundation for Appalachia Ohio, Rocky Community Improvement Fund and United Way of Central Ohio.
+Over the years, successful funding collaborations have included many trusted and valued organizations, including the Athens County Foundation, The Columbus Foundation, Columbus Medical Association Foundation, Sisters Health Foundation, HealthPath Foundation of Ohio, Foundation for Appalachia Ohio, Rocky Community Improvement Fund, United Way of Central Ohio and Susan G. Komen Columbus.
 Learn more about current funding collaborations:

-Since 2013, the Osteopathic Heritage Foundation of Nelsonville has partnered with the Rocky Community Improvement Fund (RCIF), an associate led philanthropic initiative of Rocky Brands, to award over $300,000 to more than 40 local organizations.
-The mission of the RCIF is to enhance the quality of life for the people of Nelsonville, Ohio and the surrounding communities by promoting philanthropy among Rocky Brands associates, building endowment and awarding grants.
+Since 2013, the Osteopathic Heritage Foundation of Nelsonville has partnered with the Rocky Community Improvement Fund (RCIF), an associate led philanthropic initiative of Rocky Brands, to award over $400,000 to more than 50 local organizations.
+The mission of the RCIF is to provide impactful support to our local communities by awarding grants to build a clean, safe and healthy community for our neighbors.
 Read more about the RCIF and how to apply for funding.

 The Foundations are actively engaged in a number of professional collaborations which help inform and advance mission-related investments, including Appalachia Ohio Funders Group, Appalachia Funders Network and the National Association of Osteopathic Foundations.

 A group of corporate, community, public charity, family and private foundations, convened with support from Philanthropy Ohio, are committed to strategically enhancing Appalachia Ohio assets through leadership, networking, financial and in-kind investments, leveraged resources and collaboration.